 3. Enter the title of the journal and click search.
 In this case, the title is Journal of Learning Sciences.

 4. If the library has the journal, pay close attention to the dates each option provides access to.
 In this case, we're looking for an article from 2014, so the first link won't work for us.
 We need to choose an option that includes 2014.
+If the library does NOT have the journal, you can request it through Interlibrary Loan.

 6. Click on the article title.